billidani7/CaloriesMVVM/README.md

 The _Model-View-ViewModel_ (MVVM) pattern is a UI design pattern.
 It’s a member of a larger family of patterns collectively known as _MV*_, these include [Model View Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC), [Model View Presenter](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) and a number of others.

 Each of these patterns addresses separating UI logic from business logic in order to make apps easier to develop and test.

+One of my favorite design patterns is Flux/Redux.
+Take a look another sample I have made [here](https://github.com/billidani7/MoviesComposableArchitecture).

 MVVM programming with View Models is the new pattern that Apple is recommending developers follow after WWDC this year.